Youth advisory council graphic with pictures and images of young people and washington animals.

 Screen shot of Teen Health Hub WA.
 Includes image of logo and various images of young people in Washington landscapes.

-The Youth Advisory Council recommended that trusted adults and organizations create how to guides on important adolescent health topics, like how to make a doctor's appointment and how to find health insurance.
+The Youth Advisory Council recommended that trusted adults and organizations create how to guides on important adolescent health topics and health care navigation.

 Video thumbnail showing a bear with a green hat.

-Privacy and Confidentiality for Teens and Youth-Serving Health Care Providers
+Health Care How To: Privacy and Confidentiality for Teens

 The Youth Advisory Council said young people want to know more about their health care rights, including what health care services they can consent to on their own, and what health information their provider will keep confidential.